crashworks3d/Iron_Man_Servo_AM/docs/UPLOAD_CODE.md

 4. Your browser will begin downloading the zip file containing the code.

 5. Once the download is complete, locate the zip file on your computer and extract the contents to a folder of your choice.
-Make sure the folder name is "Iron_Man_Servo_AM".

-## Download and install the required libraries

-1. Open the Arduino IDE program.

-2. In the menu select **Sketch > Include Library > Manage Libraries...**

-3. In the Library Manager dialogue box type **OneButton** in the search box.

-4. In the **OneButton** panel click on the **Install** button and wait for the library to install then close the Library Manager dialogue box.

-5. Install the `SendOnlySoftwareSerial` by going to https://github.com/nickgammon/SendOnlySoftwareSerial and following the installation instructions there.

 ## Configure the code for the proper board type and features